pnp/blog/content/post/cli-for-microsoft-365-v3-8.md

-Administrators currently need to call multiple endpoints in the Microsoft Graph to return a list of policies based on policy type, as there are eight types of policies that can be listed this is not a trivial task, so we have We\'ve introduced a single command that can return all policies created or policies of a specific type.
+Administrators currently need to call multiple endpoints in the Microsoft Graph to return a list of policies based on policy type, as there are eight types of policies that can be listed this is not a trivial task, so we have We've introduced a single command that can return all policies created or policies of a specific type.